Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 ## Adding Visualizations

-> The Message Visualizations package has already been added to this Unity project.
+> The Visualizations Package has already been added to this Unity project.
 You can verify this in the `Window > Package Manager`.
 To add Message Visualizations to your own project, learn more in the package TEMP LINK [documentation]().

-The Message Visualizations package contains a `DefaultVisualizationSuite` prefab that provides visualizer components for many common ROS message types, organized in the hierarchy by package.
+The Visualizations Package contains a `DefaultVisualizationSuite` prefab that provides visualizer components for many common ROS message types, organized in the hierarchy by package.
 These components control how messages are displayed in the Unity scene.

 - To add the default visualization suite, in the Project window, expand and select `Packages/Message Visualizations`.
 Select the `DefaultVisualizationSuite` (indicated by the blue cube Prefab icon) and drag it into your scene Hierarchy.